ULL-prompt-engineering/Get-Started-With-Langchain-and-Pinecone-in-Node.js/README.md

 # Get-Started-With-Langchain-and-Pinecone-in-Node.js

-From my youtube tutorial: https://youtu.be/CF5buEVrYwo
+From Developers Digest youtube tutorial: https://youtu.be/CF5buEVrYwo

+This crash course will guide us through the basics of programming with Langchain and Pinecone.

 ## Versions